 Boom festival- Idaho-a-Nova, Portugal

 If you’re looking for something that’s far away from your main music festivals, Boom festival in Eastern Portugal might be what you’re after.
-Taking place once every two years, Boom festival is officially listed as a transformational festival, focussing on the transformation of a person – and of wider society – to become more sustainable.
-If, like me, you didn’t know what that means, read on…
+Taking place once every two years, Boom festival is officially listed as a “transformational festival”, focussing on the transformation of a person – and of wider society – towards sustainability.

-Apparently, it means that – as well as the 5 stages showing the best in psychedelic and trance music – the festival also has art exhibitions, street theatre, fire performances and many meditation areas as well as having a strong emphasis on the festival being environmentally friendly.
-Boom Festival has been closely compared to Burning Man in Nevada, meaning that it’s quite far from your standard music festival.
-So if you fancy adding some art and culture to your festival experience and trying something different to any festival you’ve tried before, Boom is the festival for you!
+Apparently, this means that – alongside the 5 stages showing the best in psychedelic and trance music – this festival also boasts art exhibitions, street theatre, fire performances and many meditation areas.
+It also has a strong emphasis on the festival being environmentally friendly – which keeps the local habitat happy as well as the festival-goers.
+Boom Festival has been compared to Burning Man in Nevada – what’s certain is that it’s quite far from your standard music festival.
+So if you fancy trying something different to any festival you’ve tried before, Boom is the festival for you!

 Dates: 22 – 29th July 2019

+Festival tickets are available through Festtickets – our affiliate ticket supplier!
 Want to make your experience more than just a wild weekend away?
-Why not design a whole trip around one of the best festivals in Europe!
-Experiencing summer in Europe wouldn’t be complete without hitting up some of our best celebrations, so why not incorporate your favourite festival into a longer trip?
+Why not design a whole trip around one of these upcoming festivals!
+Experiencing summer in Europe wouldn’t be complete without hitting up some of our best festivals, so why not incorporate one into a longer trip?
 Just make sure you sort your accommodation well in advance, and you can combine the experience with city hopping around Europe.
 Want more info?
 Head to www.euroventure.com/custom and send us an enquiry.
 We’ll be happy to help you arrange your trip!